Rackspace Cloud Backup vs. Cloud Server Image Backups

 - Cloud Server Image Backup - Cloud Server Image Backup is a copy of the entire state of a Cloud Server stored either on Cloud Files or on the Cloud Server's host, depending on the environment.
 Images can be scheduled or created on-demand.
 For additional information, check out Cloud Server Image Backup - Creating A New Cloud Server From A Saved Image

-NOTE: With Performance Cloud Servers, only the system disk is captured when using an Image Backup.
-If you require backups of your data disk or disks, please leverage Cloud Backup, ensuring that you configure your backup set to include the pertinent drives and directories.
+NOTE: With General Purpose and I/O-optimized Cloud Servers, only the system disk is captured when using an Image Backup.
+If you require backups of your data disk or disks, use Cloud Backup so you configure your backup to include the specific drives and directories you want to retain.
 To determine which product best suits your backup needs, visit the links below:

 - Cloud Block Storage Overview